kbeckmann/game-and-watch-retro-go/README.md

 # NewUI howto
 Please run `make help` to see more information.

-## :exclamation: **Undocumented 256k BANK used by default**
+## **Undocumented 256k BANK used by default**
- Now NewUI used BANK as undocumented size 256k by default, It's required patched OPENOCD to work.
+ Now NewUI used BANK as undocumented size 256k by default, It's required  to work.
 You can set `BIG_BANK=0` disabled it to use 128k BANK size.

+:exclamation: 128k internal is too small to enough Coverflow UI | i18n | multi font and program more game rom, So [patched version of openocd] is recommend.

 ### i18n support
 `make CODEPAGE=lang` Sets codepage to configures default display language.(default=1252 as English);